piotr-wiszowaty/yasio/README.md

 4. Flash the firmware by executing `pio run -e 0 -t upload` in `uc` subdirectory.
 5. Disconnect the device from Atari computer; put the device in the enclosure.
+   Three cutouts in the enclosure are required - for the USB socket, for the setup button and for the SIO cable.
+Note that the enclosure already has a hole allowing insertion/ejection of the SD card.

 Usage
 -----